 How is bamboo flooring made?

-After harvesting bamboo canes, the outer skin will be removed.
-Then the stems are cut into strings (lengthwise).
-There are going to be thinner pieces left over because of the round shape of the bamboo canes.
-These will be used later as well.
+Harvested and peeled bamboo stems are cut into strips (lengthwise).
 These go through a boiling process in order to get rid of starches/sugars, grime, and insects (if there are any).
-This will prevent a termite infestation or other insect invasions.
+It prevents a termite infestation or other insect invasions.
 In addition, this step also prevents expansions from humidity.
-Liquids used for this boiling process are hydrogen peroxide, lime acid, or boric acid, which are all not harmful in theory.
+The liquids used for this process are hydrogen peroxide, lime acid, or boric acid, which are theoretically not harmful.

-The dried strips are then glued together in order to get the wooden flooring appearance.
+The dried strips are then glued together.
 There are 3 different styles:

 - Horizontal planks: Bamboo strips are layered horizontally with the wide side facing up.